A House Divided

 The easiest way to keep track of the finances for the new property is to set up a joint bank account dedicated to it.
 The mortgage payment, property taxes, insurance, and any other recurring fees can be paid out of it, saving time and headaches for everyone who is contributing to that fund.

 Make Sure All the Family Members Are Happy With It

 Once you’ve bought a vacation property, the impulse will be strong to spend much or all of your vacation time there.
 Make sure everyone involved – such as a spouse who may or may not be thrilled to spend every holiday with their in-laws – is on board with this decision.

 You may want to own the property through an entity structure such as a limited liability company (LLC) or family limited partnership (FLP).
 These can provide a convenient way to deal with the property’s finances, formally outline everyone’s rights and responsibilities, and protect your other assets from liability in case of a lawsuit.
 And the entity structure makes it much easier to transfer partial ownership to another family member or other buyer.

 Before you get into a joint ownership situation, know how you’re going to get out.
 If one party wants to sell, does the other party have the right to buy their half?
 If so, how will the property be valuated?
 What happens when your parents pass away?
 It’s not an easy conversation to have, but it’s important to have that strategy in place before it becomes necessary.

 Legacy issues are very important here.
 If your parents pass away, does their share of the property go to you as their co-owner, or is it divided among their other children?
-A vacation home becomes part of the older generation’s estate, so your Baird Financial Advisor can help the generations work out some of these issues.
+A vacation home becomes part of the older generation’s estate, so your office can can help the generations work out some of these issues.

 Again, going back to step one, it’s important to make these things legal and to plan accordingly.
-And if these conversations are awkward for you and your parents to have, The Popovich Financial Group is always there to help.
+And if these conversations are awkward for you and your parents to have, we are always here to help.